6 Best Things to Do in Guatape, Colombia

 The rock closes daily at 6:00 pm each day and tourists are told to start heading down the steps at 5:30 pm.
 If you would like to stay for sunset, don’t worry!
 There are viewpoints that you can access near the parking lot, before the ticket booth.

 💡 @halfhalftravel Pro Tip: Bring enough cash for buying entry tickets (18,000 COP per person), a bus back to Medellin or a tuk-tuk back to Guatape and food or drink at the top of the Piedra.
-There are no ATMs at the rock, as they are all located in the town of Guatape itself.
+We couldn’t find any ATMs at the rock, as they are all located in the town of Guatape itself.

 We hope you enjoy your trip to Guatape!
 For more inspiration, check out our Guatape gallery.